 Fernando Cagua

-The overall objective of my proposed research is to improve our current understanding of the ecosystems response to multiple anthopogenic drivers and their cumulative impacts.
-In particular, I will focus on the role that networks of species interactions have in modulating the resilience of ecosystems.
+The overall objective of my proposed research is to improve our current understanding of ecosystem response to multiple anthopogenic drivers and their cumulative impacts.
+In particular, I will focus on the role of species interaction networks in modulating the resilience of ecosystems.

-To answer those questions I will focus on model systems and drivers that have global relevance but are particularly important for New Zealand.
-Specifically I will focus on 1) mutuallistic plant-pollinator networks which are of tremendous importantance for the maintenance of biodiversity and production of crops1,2; and 2) biotic invasions and defaunation wich are a significant component of human-caused global change for which New Zealand is notably vulnerable3.
-However, the theoretical and quantitative approach I will use, will facilitate the future extension to other processes, ecosystems and drivers.
+In particular, I will use model systems and drivers that have global relevance but are particularly important for New Zealand.
+Specifically, I will focus on 1) mutualistic plant-pollinator networks which are of tremendous importance for the maintenance of biodiversity and production of crops1,2; and 2) biotic invasions and defaunation which are a significant component of human-caused global changes for which New Zealand is notably vulnerable3.
+Furthermore, in my third objective, the use of theoretical and quantitative approach will facilitate the future extension of my research to other processes, ecosystems and drivers, allowing it to fit into a large context (or something like that suggesting you’ll reach more people or bridge more fields).

-About two thirds or New Zealand plants are pollinated by birds or insects.
-For instance, they are responsible for the pollination of iconic native plants (like kowhai and pohutukawa), and economically important crops (like kiwifruit, apples and grapes).
-New Zealand flora is particularly vulnerable to declines in pollination services4, yet those services have been distorted by the introduction of foreign bees5, and the population depeltion of native birds6,7.
+About two thirds (ref?) of New Zealand plants, including iconic native plants (like kowhai and pohutukawa), and economically important crops (like kiwifruit, apples and grapes), are pollinated by birds or insects. .
+New Zealand flora is particularly vulnerable to declines in pollination services4, yet those services have been distorted by the introduction of foreign bees5, and the population depletion of native birds6,7.
 Also, in contrast with other locations, pollination networks in New Zealand are dominated by generalist species8,9---plants that attract a wide range of pollinator species and pollinators that visit a wide range of plants.
-My proposed research will help elucidate how this structural differences are reflected on the resilience and stability of New Zealand's pollination systems when considering that original ecosystems have been changed by biotic invasions.
+My proposed research will help elucidate how these structural differences are reflected on the resilience and stability of New Zealand's pollination systems when considering that original ecosystems have been changed by biotic invasions.
 Understanding how invasions interact with defaunation in ecological networks is a global research priority, and essential for conserving, restoring and managing New Zealand ecosystems4.

-It has been recently shown that the architecture of empirical and simulated interaction networks mediates the respose to drivers like defaunation and species invasions, and increase its ability to support greater numbers of species10–14.
-Very few studies have investigated the link between species interactions and reslience in the context of human-caused drivers15,16.
+It has been recently shown that the architecture of empirical and simulated interaction networks mediates the response to drivers like defaunation and species invasions, and increases their ability to support greater numbers of species10–14.
+Very few studies have investigated the link between species interactions and resilience in the context of human-caused drivers15,16.
 My proposed research aims to fill this gap and to answer several exciting research questions that are raised when network theory is merged with resilience and critical transition theory.

 My PhD will take place at Daniel Stouffer's lab---a Rutherfurd Discovery Fellow at the University of Canterbury.
-His group is very internationally active and has several current visiting scientists for example from the Universidade de Sao Paulo, the Ecole normale superieure and the University of Western Sydney.
+His group is very internationally active and has several current visiting scientists for example from the Universidade de Sao Paulo, the Ecole normale superieure of Paris, and the University of Western Sydney.
 My proposed project also aligns nicely with the interests of several highly cited researchers: Jason Tylianakis (University of Canterbury), Jordi Bascompte (University of Zurich), Martin Scheffer (Wagenigen University), and Carl Folke (Stockholm Resilience Center).
 In fact, I've already initiated contact with some of them and collaborations seem highly likely.